SpellholdStudios/SpellholdStudios.github.io/README.md

 ## <a name="resurrection" id="resurrection"></a>Mod Resurrections

-Documentation for resurrected/rebuilt Infinity Engine mods hosted at SHS.
+Documentation for resurrected/rebuilt Infinity Engine mods hosted at <a href="http://www.shsforums.net/files/category/49-mod-resurrections/">SHS</a>.

 <hr>